 Unless otherwise agreed in writing and subject to the application of our then current charging rates, these Terms and Conditions of Business as updated from time to time shall exclusively apply to these and any future instructions given by you to this firm.
 Your continuing instructions in this matter will amount to an acceptance of these Terms and Conditions of Business.

-The experts practice is based at 2 The Triangle Willingdon Eastbourne BN20 9PJ
+The solicitors practice is based at 2 The Triangle Willingdon Eastbourne BN20 9PJ